factcast/factcast/factcast-site/documentation-docsy/content/en/Usage/HitchhikersGuide/testing.md

 ### The Customer Emails Projection

 Imagine our application needs a unique list of customer emails.
-To provide this information we identified these facts which contain the relevant data:
+To provide this information, we identified these facts which contain the relevant data:
 - `CustomerAdded`
 - `CustomerEmailChanged`
 - `CustomerRemoved`